yamangit/Kubernetes/README.md

-### This repository contains Ansible playbooks and Bash scripts for installing and configuring a Kubernetes 1.27, HAproxy and Rancher on a set of hosts on ubuntu 22.04.
+### This repository contains Ansible playbooks and Bash scripts for installing and configuring a Kubernetes v1.27 cluster, HAproxy and Rancher on a set of hosts on ubuntu 22.04.
 #### Usage
 To use the scripts in this repository, follow these steps:
 1. Clone the repository to your Ansible controller (local machine) and to all the nodes in the cluster using the following command: